nawarajkhadka/MongoDotNet/README.md

+Weather Forecast API with MongoDB in .NET

-This repo contains a basic weather forecast api utilising mongodb in .net.
-The main idea is to utilise the baserepository for performing different crud operations along with text search in mongodb.
-Feel free to reuse the baserepository as required.
-The dockerfile is not updated but the api is runnable to test.
+This repository contains a basic weather forecast API built using MongoDB and .NET.
+The primary focus is to utilize the BaseRepository for performing various CRUD operations, along with text search functionality in MongoDB.

+The API is ready to run for testing, but note that the Dockerfile is not updated.
+Feel free to reuse the BaseRepository as required.

 Features
 1. CRUD Operations